abdulisik/creator-finder/README.md

 #### **5.5 Display Improvements for Search Results**

-- **Objective**: Make search results more glanceable and organized.
-- **Tasks**:
-  - Group multiple links under the same creator in search results, making it easier to see all profiles from a single creator at once.
+Make search results more organized by grouping multiple links under the same creator in search results, making it easier to see all profiles from a single creator at once.
-  - Add platform icons (e.g., YouTube, Patreon) next to links to make each platform identifiable at a glance (using simple SVGs or icons if feasible).

 #### **5.6 Async Processing and Feedback on OAuth Callback**